(Updated Sep 5th, 2024)

 According to a recent survey from the American Heart Association (AHA), men who suffer out-of-hospital cardiac arrest in a public location receive cardiopulmonary resuscitation (CPR) from a bystander 45% of the time.
 Women, in comparison, receive bystander CPR in only 39% of cases.
 As a result, men have a 23% higher survival rate [1].

-For the last sixty years since CPR training curriculums were first established by the AHA in 1963 CPR training curriculums have stated to remove the clothes before beginning compressions.
+For the last sixty years since CPR training curriculums were first established by the AHA in 1963, CPR training curriculums instructions have been to remove the clothes before beginning compressions.
+Now, the recommendation is to leave clothes on for bystanders until the defibrillator arrives.

-Thankfully, now The Sarver Heart Center in Arizona, and The American Heart Association (AHA) are taking steps to shorten the survival rate gap between men and women.
+Thankfully, now The Sarver Heart Center in Arizona, and The American Heart Association (AHA) are taking steps to shorten the survival rate gap between men and women, and to bring more awareness to this discrepancy, when the AHA updates their guidelines in April 2025, all AHA training sites will be required to have at least one female manikin for training.

-This video produced by this Sarver Heart Center in Arizona suggests that the clothes should remain on when providingk chest compressions until the AED arrives.
-And in in 2023 The American Heart Association updated their Heartsaver online CPR/AED, and First aid course, as well.
-Leaving the clothes on until the defibrillator arrives means less confusion, saves time and adds a layer of protection between the rescuer and the victim receiving CPR until the gloves arrive with the AED rescue kit.
+The video below produced by this Sarver Heart Center in Arizona reinforces leaving clothes on when providing chest compressions until the AED (Automated External Defibrillator) arrives.
+Also, The American Heart Association made this update to their Heartsaver online CPR/AED, and First aid course expressing to leave the clothes on until the defibrillator arrives.
+This creates less confusion, saves time, and adds a layer of protection between the rescuer, and the patient until the gloves arrive in the AED rescue kit that is attached.

 To find the correct hand placement with clothing on, or off, reach across to the opposite side of the person under their armpit and then bring the heal of your hand back a few inches to the center of the chest over the sternum.
 Try it on yourself and you will see that you can feel the sternum through clothes.
 If you are unable to feel the sternum through a brassiere, then it would be necessary to remove the clothes.